JamesWoolfenden/terraform-aws-ssm-bastion/README.md

 ## Introduction

-For Bastions, store ssh key in SSM.
+For Bastions, store SSH key in SSM.

 ## Usage